jebeck/jebeck.github.com/_includes/resume.md

 ### 🚀 Redux Migrations at Tidepool

-Led the migration of Tidepool's [uploader](https://github.com/tidepool-org/chrome-uploader 'GitHub: chrome-uploader') (a Chrome app) and [blip](https://github.com/tidepool-org/blip 'GitHub: blip') (a web application) to use [redux](http://redux.js.org/ 'redux') for state management, vastly increasing test coverage for both applications in the process.
+Led the migration of Tidepool's [uploader](https://github.com/tidepool-org/chrome-uploader 'GitHub: chrome-uploader') (a Chrome app) and [blip](https://github.com/tidepool-org/blip 'GitHub: blip') (a web application) to use [Redux](http://redux.js.org/ 'Redux') for state management, vastly increasing test coverage for both applications in the process.

 ### 🕰 "Bootstrapping" to UTC at Tidepool